ritterim/rimdev-blog/_posts/2016-01-15-leveling-up-our-project-mangement.md

 ## Conclusion

 As a development team, we are constantly reevaluating our process.
 We want to deliver on our promise of a great user experience and to do it quickly and efficiently.
-These alterations are probably not the last time we apply a change our process, but we feel it moves us and the business we service in a positive direction.
+These alterations are probably not the last time we change our process, but we feel it moves us and the business we service in a positive direction.